Podcast Website: Why You Need One and How to Build It

 Do you need a guest or sponsor page?

 If you bring on guests or work with sponsors, a dedicated page for each is worth building once you have enough episodes to demonstrate reach.
 Include audience demographics, episode volume, and a direct contact mechanism.
 This page also serves as a signal of the show’s editorial seriousness.
-A show with a proper guest submission process looks more credible than one that just says “email us.”
+A show with a proper guest submission process looks more credible than one that just says “contact us.”

 What makes a contact or lead capture page work?

 Keep it simple.
 One form, specific purpose, low friction.
-The form should reflect the show’s commercial intent: potential client inquiries, partnership discussions, speaking requests.
+The form should reflect the show’s commercial intent: potential client inquiries, partnership discussions, and speaking requests.
 A GDPR/CCPA-compliant privacy notice is not optional.
-If your firm operates under FCA financial promotions rules or equivalent, confirm with your legal team that the data capture mechanism and any accompanying marketing language meets those requirements before the page goes live.
+If your firm operates under FCA financial promotions rules or equivalent, confirm with your legal team that the data capture mechanism and any accompanying marketing language meet those requirements before the page goes live.

 Which Platform Should a Finance Firm Use for Its Podcast Website?